Cor Euser

-Cornelius "Cor" Euser (born April 25, 1957) is a Dutch racing driver from Oss.
+Cornelius Peter Euser (born April 25, 1957) is a Dutch racing driver from Oss.

 Career

 After winning several Formula Ford titles in 1980 and 1981, Euser went to the FIA European Formula Three Championship part-time in 1982 and 1983.
 He expanded his racing in 1984 competing in the British and German Formula Three series.
 He made his Formula 3000 debut in the final race of the 1986 season at Jarama after failing to qualify for the first race of the season.
-He made 8 Formula 3000 starts the following year but failed to score points.
-He finally broke into the points in 1988, finishing 19th in the championship with a 5th place at Brands Hatch.
+He made eight Formula 3000 starts the following year but failed to score points.
+He finally broke into the points in 1988, finishing 19th in the championship with a fifth place at Brands Hatch.
 During this period, Euser also participated in an episode of Run The Gauntlet, aired on ITV in the UK in 1988.